daddel80/notepadpp-multireplace/README.md

 - **Flow Tabs: Right-align numeric columns** — When using the **Flow Tabs** feature (Column Alignment), numeric values will be right-aligned within their columns for better readability.
 Text remains left-aligned.
 - **Flow Tabs: Don't show intro message** — Suppresses the informational dialog that appears when activating Flow Tabs for the first time.
-- **CSV Sort: Header lines to exclude** — Specifies the number of lines at the top of the file to protect from sorting operations (e.g., set to `1` to keep the header row fixed at the top).
+- **CSV Sort: Header lines to exclude** — Specifies the number of header rows to protect from sorting and duplicate detection.
+- **Mark duplicate rows with bookmarks** — Places Notepad++ bookmarks on duplicate lines for navigation (F2 / Shift+F2).
+Clears existing bookmarks when active.

 ### 4. Export
 Configure how list data is exported to the clipboard via **Export Data** from the context menu.